GPKnight/ColumbiaCybersecurityProjects/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-The files in this repository were used to configure the network depicted below